-a) Employers and other organisations must not allow a person who they know has been barred by the ISA (or DBS from 1st December) to engage in regulated activity; b) Everyone within the previous definition of regulated activity will remain eligible for enhanced criminal records checks.
-However, enhanced disclosures for those who are no longer in regulated activity will not include barred list information c) Note that AccessNI will continue to provide all criminal records checks for individuals in Northern Ireland.
+Employers and other organisations must not allow a person who they know has been barred by the ISA (or DBS from 1st December) to engage in regulated activity;

+Everyone within the previous definition of regulated activity will remain eligible for enhanced criminal records checks.
+However, enhanced disclosures for those who are no longer in regulated activity will not include barred list information

+AccessNI will continue to provide all criminal records checks for individuals in Northern Ireland.

-d) An organisation can request disclosures on individuals in and out of regulated activity.However barred information will only be provided for individuals who are in regulated activity.e) An organisation is required by law to refer an individual to DBS if they remove them from regulated activity because they have caused harm or because they may cause harm to a child or an adult at risk.
+An organisation can request disclosures on individuals in and out of regulated activity.
+However barred information will only be provided for individuals who are in regulated activity.

+An organisation is required by law to refer an individual to DBS if they remove them from regulated activity because they have caused harm or because they may cause harm to a child or an adult at risk.

-In Summary:
+In summary: